TheorChemGroup/mcr-benchmark/crest_temp/README.md

-Temporary files of CREST calculations are stored here
+Temporary files of CREST calculations (with and without genetic crossing) are stored here